Backlash against efforts to force citizens to get vaccinated in Southeast Europe

 Vaccination up in North Macedonia

 North Macedonia’s government adopted new anti-coronavirus (COVID-19) measures back on August 17.
-A certificate for at least one dose of vaccines, negative PCR test or a recovery test will be needed for people over 18 years of age, who want to go to cafe bars, restaurants, malls, casinos, sport events or other facilities regardless of their capacity and number of attendees.
+A certificate for at least one dose of vaccines, negative PCR test or a recovery test will be needed for people over 18 years of age who want to go to cafe bars, restaurants, malls, casinos, sport events or other facilities regardless of their capacity and number of attendees.
 Additionally, all catering facilities with the capacity of more than 30 visitors have to provide security guards to implement the measure.

 As reported by bne IntelliNews, citizens' interest in getting a jab increased after the announcement of the measures.
 However, some citizens’ associations held protests in Skopje after the government imposed the measure in August.
 "The government discriminates against people by allowing the vaccinated to access public and private facilities, while the unvaccinated will be deprived of some of their basic human rights," the citizens’ associations said.

 The Independent Catering Chamber was among those against the new measures.
 The main reason is that the number of vaccinated citizens is much lower than those who are not vaccinated, which means the number of their guests will drop significantly.
-Head of the Chamber, Zdravko Josifovski said that caterers do not plan to go out to protest, but will express their dissatisfaction in the upcoming local elections.
+Head of the Chamber Zdravko Josifovski said that caterers do not plan to go out to protest, but will express their dissatisfaction in the upcoming local elections.
 According to him, over 6,500 catering facilities are affected with over 35,000 employees.

 Montenegro’s government introduced a similar set of measures to contain the spread of coronavirus on September 10, allowing visits to night clubs, discos and shopping malls only by people with COVID e-certificates, Health Minister Jelena Borovinic Bojovic said.